- General Guidance: Prior to Production in Court

 Where there are bundles of notes and the top and bottom notes of each bundle only are to be examined for fingerprints, as being the only ones likely to have been handled by the offender(s), the complete bundle(s) will be submitted to the Bank's expert for the provision of evidence of original identity before the fingerprint examination is carried out.

 Where there is only one note from an offence, or where there are a number of notes and it is essential that all be examined for fingerprints, the police should also submit for each such note an actual sized true colour photograph of both sides of the note.
 To give the best possible indication of original appearance each note should be photographed beside a colour control patch, which may be required to be produced in court as an exhibit in its own right, to indicate the quality of reproduction in photographs.

-For more information see Forgery and Counterfeiting, elsewhere in this guidance.
+For more information see Forgery and Counterfeiting, elsewhere in the Legal Guidance.

 It may be necessary for exhibits in obscene publication cases to be received in CPS offices.
 These exhibits should: